×

 What are the pros and cons of living in Philippines?

 " It's true, services are slow, all services.
 Most don't even know what they are talking about.
 Public services are very bad at not knowing anything.
 Not much is reliable except food!
 And the big car companies like Toyota have no parts!!
-Frustrating," said one member in Philippines.
+Frustrating," explained one digital nomad living in Philippines.

 Get Quote